jessgordon/crosswordle/README.md

 The letters shown below the grid indicate the characters that are usable for the given daily solution.
 Note that not all characters are present, giving the user an easier time guessing words.

 Colours of the letters in the letter bucket will adjust accordingly i.e. green if the letter is in the correct space, yellow if the letter is in the correct row or column, grey if the letter is in neither the row or column.

+A new Crosswordle challenge is provided daily for all three game modes.

 ## Game modes